-- 3.15 A small portion of East Lothian lies within the catchment area of the River Tweed.
+- 3.12 A small portion of East Lothian lies within the catchment area of the River Tweed.
+As the qualifying interests of the SAC are reliant on good water quality, including low sediment levels, there could be a connective pathway between any development that leads to a change in the quantity and quality of run-off into Tweed or its tributaries.
 The location of the catchment area and nature of the land means that there are unlikely to be proposals for development within this area.
 Any applications are most likely to be linked to wind generation, tourism or telecommunications.
-Guidance for windfarms within East Lothian has already been published, and subjected to a Habitats Regulation Appraisal and Appropriate Assessment.
+The policy wording for telecommunications developments, coupled with the environmental protection policies within the East Lothian proposed LDP means that effects upon the River Tweed SAC will be avoided. - 3.13 Guidance for windfarms within East Lothian has already been published, and subjected to a Habitats Regulation Appraisal and Appropriate Assessment.
 This concluded that adverse effects upon the River Tweed could be avoided by specifying appropriate mitigation measures at the project level.
-Windfarm policies have been drafted to include the need for consideration of effects on European sites.
-This is in line with the approach set out in paragraph 3.1. - 3.16 The policy wording for telecommunications developments, coupled with the environmental protection policies within the East Lothian proposed LDP means that effects upon the River Tweed SAC will be avoided.
-The River Tweed SAC has been screened out of further consideration.
+This conclusion has been reviewed through the Appropriate Assessment in relation to proposals WD1 WD3.